 Aerial / drone

 Aerial shots taken from either a helicopter or drone allow the camera to be at a more significant elevation than a crane/jib while being stabilised via a gimbal to remove high-frequency movement.
-They are usually combined with other camera moves and tracked forward or backward through the scene to establish an environment or to follow the action from a more significant elevation.
+They are usually combined with other camera moves and tracked forward or backwards through the scene to establish an environment or to follow the action from a more significant elevation.
 Due to the vertical perspective, these shots often provide plenty of trackable detail and parallax when matchmoving.

 Conclusion